shashankarya9999/VECC-Summer-Internship/DESCRIPTION.md

-This file outlines the detailed description of the daywise progress made in the internship so far:
+This file outlines the detailed description of the daywise progress made in the internship so far.

 Resources used for study can be found in the directory ```Reference-Material```